nirmitgoyal/DS_Algo_stuff/Notes/All notes.md

 O(n) //in the 2nd case n is the new size

-This complexity is bcoz inserting every node takes O(h) time and h increases very slowly and due to analysis, this comes to be the asymptomatic Top K Frequent Elements complexity
+This complexity is bcoz inserting every node takes O(h) time and h increases very slowly and due to analysis, this comes to be the asymptomatic complexity

 * Heapify manually